IgniteUI/indigo-design-docfx/en/components/grid-excel-style-filter.md

 ## Excel Style Filter Feature

-In Figma, there is an `Excel Style Filter` component, and via the `Size` property you can easily switch between the three sizes available.
+In Figma, there is an `Excel Style Filter` component under `Grid Features`, and via the `Size` property you can easily switch between the three sizes available.
 Adding the Excel Style Filter has only a visual effect on your design to make it look more realistic, if you want to turn the Excel Style Filter feature on, configure the Header Cells accordingly.

 <img class="responsive-img" src="../images/grid_excel_style_filter_sizes.png" srcset="../images/grid_excel_style_filter_sizes@2x.png 2x" />